saytricky/LibraryApp/README.md

 # LibraryApp
 LibraryApp is a Spring Boot application with CRUD operations and authentication-based login using Spring Security.
-It uses MySQL database.
+It uses MySQL as database and Thymeleaf as templating engine.

 ## First steps
 1. Create new database, new user and grant privileges or use root user.